 But now, THINK OUT OF THE BOX!

 When playing Storm, critical thinking and thorough planning are both very important.
 For example, no one expects you to fly half a map to accumulate damage for your ultimate.
-No one expects you to steal Roshan and get away with it (well, some do XD).
+No one expects you to steal Roshan and get away with it.
 No one expects to see someone charging from impassable terrain.

 In this section, I will be discussing how you should face the common mid-laners.
 Yes, dual mid is a thing, but I will not be commenting on that.
 One thing to remember is that for most of the below matchups, the difficulty will greatly drop after you get your Orchid Malevolence.